Draggie306/CheatSheets/Markdown/A level/Geography.md

 **Regional climate**
 The wind is a moving force and is able to carry out processes such as transportation, position and erosion.
 And in the air, these are known as Carolien processes, and contributes to shaping glaciated landscapes.
 The wind is a moving force and is able to carry out processes such as transportation, position and erosion.
 And in the air, these are known as Carolien processes, and contributes to shaping glaciated landscapes.
-When does more effective when acting upon fine materials, previously deposited by ice or meltwater.Temperature within the climate is another factor, as temperatures above 0° C will melt, accumulated snow and ice, resulting in outputs.
+When does more effective when acting upon fine materials, previously deposited by ice or meltwater.
+Temperature within the climate is another factor, as temperatures above 0° C will melt, accumulated snow and ice, resulting in outputs.
 In higher altitudes, minicrises experience, prolonged periods of above freezing temperatures, and melting, compared to in high latitude locations, where is below freezing most of the time, allowing glacier, thickening, and expensive ice sheets.
 Precipitation to is another climate factor, with its totals and patterns, both regionally and seasonally, in determining mass balance of a glacier system, as it provides the main inputs to these glaciers as snowfall.

 **Geology**
 lithology is the chemical composition and physical properties of rocks.
 Some types, like basalt, are very resistant to erosion and weathering, as they are comprised of densely packed interlocking, crystals.
 Clay, on the other hand, is weak, and does not have the strong bonds on the molecular level.
 The solubility of rocks, like chalk can also be affected by acid is, making them prone to chemical weathering, through carbonation.